 c) For variable instances and constant definitions, the identifiers, the types and initialization values shall be identical (in case of variables this means that either the values are missing in both definitions or are the same).

 d) For local template definitions, the identifiers, the types, the formal parameter lists and the assigned template or template field values shall be identical.

+e) The visibility of compatible component types shall be identical.